 Atole, Central Mexico

-Cornmeal or cornstarch are also used to make atole but, no matter the ingredients, the ideal consistency is smooth and lump-free.
+Cornmeal or cornstarch are also used to make atole, but the ideal consistency is smooth and lump-free, no matter the ingredients.

 Regional versions include atole made with chocolate, black pepper, and star anise in the Yucatán.
 While in Michoacan, changunga fruit (also known as nanche in other parts of Mexico) is added.
 Atole is typically consumed for breakfast (often with a tamal), after dinner, and during holidays like Dia de Muertos and Christmas.

 Champurrado, Central Mexico (Oaxaca)

 One variation of atole variations is champurrado, where cacao, corn masa, and water create a thick hot chocolate drink.
 Not to be confused with Mexican hot chocolate (which doesn’t have corn masa), champurrado is often sweetened and spiced with piloncillo sugar, star anise, and cinnamon and made with milk.